Matching Impatient and Heterogeneous Demand and Supply

 and

-for all $j\in \bbJ$ and $k\in \bbK$, where $R_j^D(t)$ and $R_k^S(t)$ denote the cumulative number of type $j\in \bbJ$ customers and type $k\in \bbK$ workers that left the system without being matched in $[0,t]$ and will be formally defined in Section~\ref{sec:state space}.
-We refer to $\bld{R}^D(\cdot)$ and $\bld{R}^S(\cdot)$ as the \emph{reneging processes}, because in the queueing literature leaving the system before being served is commonly known as reneging.
+for all $j\in \bbJ$ and $k\in \bbK$, where $R_j^D(t)$ and $R_k^S(t)$ denote the cumulative number of type $j\in \bbJ$ customers and type $k\in \bbK$ workers that left the system without being matched in $[0,t]$.
 The equations \eqref{eq:posQ} and \eqref{eq:posI} are balance equations that say that the number of type $j \in \bbJ$ customers and type $k \in \bbK$ workers waiting to be matched at time $t\ge 0$ equals those present initially plus the cumulative arrivals minus the cumulative reneging minus the cumulative matches.